Alektryon/alektryonator/README.md

 - Added "Custom" cipher category (English alphabet, fully customizable)
 - Added "Russian" cipher category

+# NOTE: Old design is no longer updated, use "Experimental" version!

 ### Experimental:
 - Option to render cipher chart or history table as an image (easier to share decodes)
 - Click on letters/numbers inside cipher chart to highlight them